mrdja026/clone-gpt/session.md

   - Open `http://<WSL_IP>:8080` in Windows

 - What the test does
-  - Opens `/`, types `SCRUM-8 DO PING`, presses Enter.
+  - Opens `/`, types `SCRUM-8`, presses Enter.
   - Waits for UI to show MCP-rendered details (Summary, Assignee, Description) from `server/fixtures/jira/SCRUM-8.json`.
-  - Asserts `POST /api/ping-alert` was called (without relying on audio).

 ## E2E Happy Path — Completed

 - Summary
   - The end-to-end flow for a Jira ticket key (SCRUM-8) is implemented and tested.
-The UI retrieves fixture data via MCP, renders key fields, and triggers a ping when the prompt contains `DO PING`.
+The UI retrieves fixture data via MCP, renders key fields, and triggers a ping when the prompt contains `SCRUM-8`.

 - How to run (app)
   - Default (fixtures on): `pnpm dev:fixtures`